 Successful business leaders are admired by millions, and their every statement is responded by all their admirers.
 Many of the tweets and posts updated by them, get turned into major news across the globe.
 Hence, such leaders need to say or write every word very carefully.

 For instance, a few weeks ago, Elon Musk, Founder of tech giants like SpaceX, PayPal, Tesla Inc., Hyperloop, SolarCity, OpenAI, when stuck in the traffic tweeted, “Traffic is driving me nuts” and “am going to build a tunnel boring machine and just start digging.”
 This was responded by millions of people.
 Many haters replied it, signifying it as a publicity stunt.
 Maybe this inspired him to actually start digging.
 Within a few days, he tweeted a picture of a drill, which proved that he has started working on this project.

-When a company is in the initial phase, its leaders don’t even realize how important and difficult it would be to control whole inventory and workforce of the company, if it managed to become one of the biggest companies in the market.
+When a company is in the initial phase, its leaders don’t even realize how important and difficult it would be to control whole inventory and workforce of the company, if it managed to become one of the big companies in the market.
 Just to feed your mind, Walmart covers about 11,695 locations with its outlets and Samsung employees about 489,000 professionals.

 Now, even if you manage to imagine yourself as the CEO or on the boards of such organization, you can never imagine what responsibilities you possess.
 To successfully run such chain, an infallible algorithm must be placed.
 To successfully deliver a product from its manufacturing unit to the right customer.
 To solve every issue of every customer.
 And, to keep every last employee of the organization professionally and personally content, irrespective of the country or city they work in.

 Every country has a different culture and a set of unique laws and regulations.
 Even the different parts of a nation have different cultures.
 Furthermore, if an international company wishes to get a share in the local market, they need to deal with the local brands.